 Crazy Horse, of the Lakota of North America, had a vision.
-This vision gave him an owl spirit animal, who would protect him, and his face paint.
+This vision gave him an owl spirit animal, who would protect him, and the pattern of his face paint.
 He would be protected in battle.
 With this power, he would lead his people.

 Totemism defies the description of both magic and religion because the warrior’s belief only states the obvious: the world is full of spirits.
 Your communal and personal relationship with those spirits determines the fate of your tribe.
 If relations are good, then hunting and gathering are good as well.
 If the relationship sours, then the broken relationship needs mending.
 To a totemist, this is no more magical or divine than getting along with your family, your clan, or your tribe.

-Just as you can make friends and help each other, so too do you get into special relationships with the spirits.
-They can aid and help you just as a friend would, or an ally would.
+Just as you can make friends and help each other, so too do you build special relationships with the spirits.
+They can aid and help you just as a friend would, or as an ally.
 As these spirits possess a magic that you do not, their aid makes you more powerful.
 Their aid enables you to overcome normal human limitations.

 In extreme cases, the person becomes the animal.
 The form of the animal spirit and the man become interchangeable.
-Thus, legends of the shape changer originate.
+Thus, legends of the shape changer originates from this bond.

 In D&D, totemism clearly falls to the barbarian and the druid, but not in any coherent matter.
 The label of “totem” is slapped on some barbarian abilities, but the implication of having an animal spirit on your side is not explored.
 You get a few special abilities based on those totems, but the totem does not really define your character, which is substantially different from the historical model.
 There, the totem was everything, defining you.